3 Days in London: The Ultimate London Itinerary for First-Timers

 When it comes to shopping, Harrods is as luxurious as it gets.
 This department store is high on every visitor’s list, as it’s more than just a department store.
 So much more.
 When Harrods originally opened it was famous as the store where you could buy everything, in the 1970s it was even known to be able to buy a lion cub!

-Thankfully now the store has a much more ethical product selection and is home to many of the worlds most iconic and luxury brands.
+Thankfully now the store has a much more ethical product selection and is home to many of the world’s most iconic and luxury brands.
 The Harrods Food Hall is also an institution in its own right and is absolutely worth a browse.

 It’s a never-ending maze of giant rooms, each one featuring different items such as purses, perfumes, furniture, souvenirs, art, makeup, jewelry, and more.

 And then there’s the food.
-You’ll find different restaurants and eateries inside Harrods, offering take-away food, desserts, seafood, pizzas, tea, steaks, and lots more.
+You’ll find different restaurants and eateries inside Harrods,ย offering takeaway food, desserts, seafood, pizzas, tea, steaks, and lots more.
 It’s absolutely mad!
 The Harrods Food Hall is the ultimate luxury supermarket experience, even if you are on a tight budget you should indulge in a little purchase of something decadent.

 If you can, have a look around Harrods and eat in one of its restaurants.
 We indulged at The Tea Room for lunch, dessert, and tea (of course!), and it was worth splurging for.
 It is also a great place to have a famous English Afternoon Tea.